clux/facemaulers/east/velddrinnsshar.md

 City in the centre of the Moondeep Sea (AKA beneath Lake of Dragons in Cormyr in my setting).

-TODO: island on the Lake of Dragons, sheer drop tunnel down.
+They have to pass through a vortex during a storm to get to the shadowfell portal.
-(flying carpet perhaps)
+OR: island on the Lake of Dragons, sheer drop tunnel down (flying carpet?).

-st michael's mount style island in the middle of the lake.
-Glorious perched atop?
+OR: st michael's mount style island in the middle of the lake.
 Perhaps the black marble temple is atop?
 Perhaps some light/dark symbolism?
 Actually only available in the shadowfell.